-For those of us who did choose to redeem our relationships, careers, and take advantages of opportunities given to us, we knew there was a price, and the cost usually involved changes for the individual.
+For those of us who did choose to redeem our relationships or careers and take advantage of opportunities given to us, we knew there was a price, and the cost usually involved changes for the individual.

 Redemption Comes at a Price

 Redemption is a recurring theme in many memoirs.
 For most of the authors, there is a defining moment when they must change or consumed by lifestyle, self-pity, glamour, and fame and continue deteriorating and die without ever trying to reclaim their lives.